 Fáilte (Welcome!)
 Mornings

-Each day for the first week of term all newly arrived students are invited to attend an informal gathering where they can meet with staff of the International Affairs Office, ask questions and get to know each other.
+Each day for the first week of term all newly arrived international students are invited to attend an informal gathering where they can meet with staff of the International Affairs Office, ask questions and get to know each other.
 Free tea/coffee and biscuits also!
-Meetings take place from 12 to 1 pm in the View, upstairs in Aras na Mac Leínn.
+Meetings take place from 11 to 12 pm every day for the first week of term in the Space (upstairs in Aras na Mac Leinn).

 Visas and Immigration